American Equal Rights Association: Demise and aftermath

-Attitudes toward the Fifteenth Amendment formed a key distinction between these two organizations, but there were other differences as well.
+Attitudes toward the Fifteenth Amendment formed a key distinction between the two rival suffrage organizations, but there were other differences as well.
 The NWSA took a stance of political independence, but the AWSA at least initially maintained close ties with the Republican Party, expecting the ratification of the Fifteenth Amendment to open the way for a Republican push for women's suffrage.
 (That did not happen; the high point of Republican support was a non-committal reference to women's suffrage in the 1872 Republican platform.)